KitHubRich/KitHubRich/README.md

 - 👋 Hi, I’m @KitHubRich
-- 👀 I’m interested in Testing, Movies and Tennis
+- 👀 I’m interested in Testing
 - 🌱 I’m currently learning how to use GitHub
 - 💞️ I’m looking to collaborate on Testing
 - 📫 How to reach me...